vadzim/module-scripts/packages/init-module-scripts/README.md

 # init-module-scripts

-Installs [module-scripts](https://www.npmjs.com/package/module-scripts) to your project.
+Installs and configures [module-scripts](https://www.npmjs.com/package/module-scripts) to your project.

 To use call `npx init-module-scripts` in your package folder.